ewilsey/120-work/hw-7/readme.md

 How can you make the ball change direction?

-You can change direction by clicking directly on the ball, or by clicking on the canvas.
-Clicking on the ball has a more drastic impact on the ball's direction and will also impact the speed of said ball; likewise, clicking on the canvas has a more drastic impact on the speed of the ball but will also slightly impact the ball's direction.
+You can change direction by clicking directly on the canvas.
+Clicking towards the top left slows the ball down, clicking towards the bottom speeds the ball up.
+This also translates to how drastically the balls direction will change, top left clicks are slowest and cause slighter changes, bottom of canvas clicks are the most drastic on direction.
+Note: clicking on the same point twice will not change the speed or direction of the ball, the clicks must be in separate coordinates.

 -->